ashrafhashem/carlease/README.md

 Car Lease Demo
 =======

+This is forked from the original car-lease-demo application, which uses File based keystores and hence have an issue when app deployed on bluemix needs to be restarted or redeployed.
+This project uses cloudant db with Lite plan ( which is free )

+#Changes are in :
+1. [app.js] (app.js)
+2. [configuration.js] (Server_Side/configurations/configuration.js)
+3. [cloudantKeyStore] (Server_Side/cloudantKeyStore.js)
+4. [cloudantCache.js] (Server_Side/cache/cloudantCache.js)

 ##Deploying the demo##
 To deploy to Bluemix simply use the button below then follow the instructions.
 This will generate the NodeJS server and the Blockchain service for you.